Understanding the landscape for sustainability metrics

 3. Setting meaningful KPIs and targets

 The third imperative for sustainable metrics integration is the need to incentivize action, both on a personal and group level.
 It involves developing and using KPIs relevant to the product or business in question.
-In the hands of the inexperienced, life cycle assessments can be confusing, because all products will register across most known impact categories to some extent.
+In the hands of the inexperienced, life cycle assessments can be confusing, because all products will register across the most known impact categories to some extent.
 To create clarity, the key is to use and report the impacts that truly matter — those that have the largest impact or product/sector relevance, and thereby offer the greatest opportunity to improve performance.
 However, monitoring performance is somewhat irrelevant if no targets and milestones are in place.
 The target should match the ambition, which in turn drives the level of activity and creativity.
 Initially, tentative milestones may be set as a company develops its sustainability competence and learns which targets will challenge employees without being unrealistic and discouraging.
 More challenging, long-term targets have the effect of driving high levels of innovation as each department must truly ‘think outside the box’ in order to meet their company’s ambitions.

 Set goals with the metric integration roadmap